 As a child, I witnessed domestic violence in my home.
 My father emotionally and physically abused my mother, creating an environment of fear and unpredictability.
 These experiences, though I was very young, didn’t simply fade away.
 They lingered as vivid flashbacks well into my adulthood.

-I can still recall scenes of my father intentionally tripping my mother, his violent outbursts leaving her bruised and making excuses to friends, her secret tears she thought went unnoticed, and his seemingly insincere apologies accompanied by flowers the next day.
+I can still recall scenes of my father intentionally tripping my mother, his violent outbursts leaving her bruised and having to make excuses to friends about her bruises, her secret tears she thought went unnoticed, and his seemingly insincere apologies accompanied by flowers the next day.

 Whilst I had many experiences in my journey that contributed to my progress in different ways, my own childhood trauma wasn’t even on my radar when I experienced a profound shift.
 While listening to an interview with an eating disorder specialist, I heard them list various experiences that could contribute to eating disorders.
 When they mentioned witnessing domestic abuse, I felt an overwhelming surge of emotion.
 Tears flowed as I finally felt seen and validated.
 What I had experienced was real, and its impact on my life was recognised.